deadlyvipers/dojo_rules/introduction.md

-Hey this is alexis.
+ey this is alexis.
 My favorite path so far is git!
+I really like the Ruby path as well.